 “It’s a long shot, but we may still be able to pick up a residual signal from the battery, unless it’s completely dead.”

 I feel completely lost.
 I have no idea where to even begin looking.
 I know it was around 4:00 when she left on Friday and I tried to call her at 6:00 and it went straight to her voice mail.
 I feel like an asshole now for getting angry at her for not responding.
 If I had faith that she would keep her promise and not shut me out, I would have known before now that something was wrong.
-I try to sit in my chair and forgot that I have knocked it over, so I fall on the floor trying not to disappear into hopelessness.
+I try to sit in my chair and forget that I have knocked it over, so I fall on the floor trying not to disappear into hopelessness.
 Could she be hurt?
 Could she be hiding?
 Is that what the dream meant?
-This situation was so much bigger than I thought you were sleeping with my brother.
+This situation is so much bigger than I thought you were sleeping with my brother.
 I tap into my blackberry a futile attempt to reach her once more.

 **You don’t have to speak to me ever again if you don’t want to.
 Just please let me know that you’re okay. **